 To be as successful as Bayern Munich, you need some reliable goalscorers.
-The record German champions currently have two of the best in the business in Robert Lewandowski and Thomas Müller, but who else is in the Bavarian giants' all-time top 10?
+The record German champions have had two of the best ever in Robert Lewandowski and Gerd Müller, but who else is in the Bavarian giants' all-time top 10?

 bundesliga.com takes you through the six-time European champions' most successful goalscorers…